Birkbeck/museum-object-flows/README.md

 ## The Dataset

 The dataset is contained within `data`.
-It describes the dispersal of collections away from about 500 UK museums that have closed between 2000 and 2025.
+It describes the dispersal of collections away from approximately 500 UK museums that have closed between 2000 and 2025.

 The dataset details the different types of event that collections and objects are involved in and the different types of actor and location that collections flow between.